webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 Note that if the inter-stage variable is an integer type then you must set its interpolation to `flat`.

-If you set the interpolation type to `flat`, the value passed to the fragment shader is the value of the inter-stage variable for the first vertex in that triangle.
+If you set the interpolation type to `flat`, by default, the value passed to the fragment shader is the value of the inter-stage variable for the first vertex in that triangle.
+For most `flat` use cases you should pick `either`.
+We'll cover why in [another article](webgpu-compatibility-mode.html).

 In the [next article we'll cover uniforms](webgpu-uniforms.html) as another way to pass data into shaders.